 Are You Providing the Right Level of Employee Relocation Support?

-Moving a new or existing employee from one location to another to support your organizational objectives is an essential part of modern business growth.
-Employee relocations are seen by many as important, or very important, to their organization, but they can also present difficulties when you do not provide the right level of support and make the best employee selection for your mobility program.
+Moving a new or existing employee from one location to another to support your organisational objectives is an essential part of modern business growth.
+Employee relocations are seen by many as important, or very important, to their organisation, but they can also present difficulties when you do not provide the right level of support and make the best employee selection for your mobility programme.

 Due to the prematurely terminated assignments, the company incurred a number of costs:

 - Lost rental deposits: Deposits made to the landlord for the rental apartments were forfeited (for some countries in Asia, a two-month rental deposit needs to be made to secure an apartment).
 In this case, the company had to forfeit a total of close to US$25,000.